WASasquatch/was-node-suite-comfyui/README.md

 ## Text Tokens
 Text tokens can be used in the Save Text File and Save Image nodes.
 You can also add your own custom tokens with the Text Add Tokens node.

-The token name can be anything to define your token.
-It can also be a Regular Expression.
+The token name can be anything excluding the `:` character to define your token.
+It can also be simple Regular Expressions.

 ### Built-in Tokens
   - [time]